 What is Tourette syndrome?

 Tourette syndrome (also called Tourette’s disorder or simply, "Tourette’s") is an abnormal neurological condition characterized by motor and vocal tics.
-Tics are involuntary, rapid, sudden repetitive movements.
+Tics are involuntary, rapid, sudden repetitive movements or sounds.

-Motor tics can affect any part of the body including the head, neck, face, arms, shoulders, hands, feet or legs.
+Tics can be classified in a variety of ways.
+Motor tics can affect any part of the body including the head, neck, face, arms, shoulders, hands, feet, or legs.
 Facial tics, especially eye blinking, are usually the first symptoms of TS.

 Tics worsen in stressful situations and generally improve when a person is relaxed or sleeping.
 Most tics are mild and not very noticeable.
 Others can be frequent and painful, interfering with many parts of a person’s life and with his or her ability to function normally.

 TS affects an estimated 200,000 Americans.
 It is also estimated that 1 in 100 Americans show a partial expression of the disorder, such as transient childhood tics.
 TS is three to four times more common in males than in females.

 TS generally begins in childhood between the ages of 5 to 8 years and may be lifelong.
 Some symptoms disappear by early adulthood, while others may continue.
 Often, TS becomes worse for children as they enter adolescence but improves in the late teens or early 20s.
 Some people with TS experience complete remission (absence of symptoms) after adolescence.
 In adulthood, the condition generally does not worsen and assumes a steady pattern.
 Even though not everyone outgrows TS, they can learn to adapt and often are able to mask their tics.
 People with TS can expect to live a normal life span.